 Lecture 0.50 hour, laboratory 1.50 hours.

-This continued study of ballroom dance principles and techniques focuses on beginning-intermediate level American ballroom dances, including slow waltz, tango and swing.
+This continued study of ballroom dance principles and techniques focuses on beginning-intermediate level American ballroom dances, including the slow waltz, tango, Viennese waltz, foxtrot, swing, and quickstep.
 Students learn and perform beginning-intermediate ballroom dance combinations while improving alignment, musicality, styling, and partnering skills.
-Students are required to attend a live dance performance.

 DNCE 146: Latin Dance Technique I